Asiphezi02-matiso/-Work-Readiness-Portfolio-AsipheziMatiso/README.md

-#  Digital Portfolio – Work Readiness Training
+# Asiphezi Matiso 222285109 Digital Portfolio

 This digital portfolio showcases my learning and development throughout the **Work Readiness Training** programme.
 Each section includes **evidence** of participation and a **reflection** using the **STAR Technique** (Situation, Task, Action, Result).